 Military Member Child Custody and Visitation

-A military member child custody and visitation schedule with their children is affected by the member’s military status
+A military member child custody and visitation schedule with their children is affected by the member’s military status.
+The custody you have is determined on where you are stationed and where your children live.
+Custody can change when you are given orders to relocate.

 Military Member Child Custody During Military Duty